 Docent-guided visits provide college and university groups with the opportunity to connect with works of art through careful looking and group discussion.
 Docent-guided visits include the Museum's collection and/or special exhibitions, and can be customized to meet your group's area of interest.
 Led by trained volunteers, tours last one hour and are available Tuesday-Friday.
 Docent-guided tours are available from September 19, 2017, to May 25, 2018.

 Docent-guided tours are available for all areas of the Museum's collection, as well as for the following special exhibitions:

 The Keir Collection of Islamic Art Limited to 30 students per hour.
 This long-term installation will showcase over 100 works from the Keir Collection of Islamic Art, which is recognized by scholars as one of the most geographically and historically comprehensive of its kind.
 The collection spans three continents and 13 centuries of Islamic cultural production and includes masterworks in various mediums—from rock crystal to metalwork, ceramics, textiles, carpets, and works on paper.
 Tours offered starting April 25, 2017.

 The Power of Gold: Asante Royal Regalia from Ghana Limited to 30 students per hour.
 The Power of Gold: Asante Royal Regalia from Ghana, inspired by works in the DMA’s collection and featuring objects from public and private collections, reveals the splendor of Asante regalia, much of which is made of gold.
-Tours offered April 24–May 25, 2018.
+Tours offered April 24–August 12, 2018.